 After the lab gave Yorlets reports showing the animals were disease-free, he then issued certificates of veterinary inspection for the cattle, "even though most of the animals had not been tested," according to the indictments.

 Once the Gutman brothers had those certificates, they were able to ship the cattle to buyers, federal authorities allege.

-Those certificates, which represented about 3,400 animals, were submitted to the U.S. Department of Agriculture for endorsement, despite most of them never being tested, according to the indictments.
+Those certificates, which represented about 3,400 animals, were submitted to the U.S. Department of Agriculture for endorsement, despite most of the animals having never being tested, according to the indictments.

-The Gutman brothers needed the USDA endorsements to ship their cattle oversees, officials said.
+The Gutman brothers needed the USDA endorsements to ship their cattle overseas, officials said.

 Buyers of the cattle sent interstate and international wire transfers to Gutman Brothers Ltd. totaling about $7.5 million, according to the indictments.

 Federal prosecutors will be seeking the forfeiture of more than $7 million, according to Freed's office.